MaterializeInc/materialize/doc/user/content/overview/volatility.md

   * [S3 sources](/sql/create-source/text-s3/)
   * [File sources](/sql/create-source/text-file/)

-In the future, Materialize will allow you to configure whether a given Kafka, S3, or file source is considered volatile or nonvolatile, as their volatility depends on their configuration.
+In the future, Materialize will let you configure whether a given Kafka, S3, or file source is considered volatile or nonvolatile, as their volatility depends on their configuration.
 Common ways to introduce volatility include configuring a retention policy on a Kafka topic used in a Kafka source, deleting an object from an S3 bucket used in an S3 source, or editing a file used in a file source.

 ### Views, indexes, and sinks

 The volatility of a view, index, or sink is determined by applying each of the following rules in turn:

-  1. If the object depends on at least one volatile object, it is volatile.
+  1. If the object depends on at least one volatile source, it is volatile.
-  2. If the object depends on at least one object of unknown volatility, it has unknown volatility.
+  2. If the object depends on at least one source of unknown volatility, it has unknown volatility.
   3. Otherwise the object is nonvolatile.